 On the all-time Commonwealth Games medal table, Australia’s haul of silverware — 2218 medals including 852 gold, 716 silver and 650 bronze — towers above the rest of the field, hundreds ahead of nearest rival England.
-So before the 2018 Commonwealth Games on the Gold Coast kicks off on April 4, learn exactly why the Aussies dominate the second biggest multi-sport event on the planet.
+So while we’re all revved up watching the 2018 Commonwealth Games on Australia’s Gold Coast, learn exactly why the Aussies dominate the second biggest multi-sport event on the planet.

 The expression ‘You’ve got to be in it to win it’ may as well be the motto of Australia’s Commonwealth Games team, because of the 70 countries that will line up at Gold Coast 2018, Australia is also one of only six to attend every single one of the prior 20 editions.
 And of those 20 Games, Australia has topped the medal tally in 12 of them — England has triumphed in seven and Canada one — and will start as hot favourites to take out top spot on home soil this April.